 Kids who have had bronchiolitis might be more likely to develop asthma later in life.
 It's not yet clear whether the illness causes or triggers asthma, or whether kids who eventually develop asthma were just more prone to developing bronchiolitis as infants.
 Experts continue to study the relationship between bronchiolitis and the later development of asthma.

 The first symptoms of bronchiolitis are usually the same as those of a common cold:

 - stuff nose and congestion

 These symptoms last a day or two and are followed by worsening of the cough and wheezing (high-pitched whistling noises when exhaling).

-Sometimes more severe respiratory difficulties gradually develop; signs include:
+Sometimes, more severe respiratory difficulties gradually develop.
+Signs to watch for include:

 - a rapid heartbeat